 - Paper towels

-Solid substrates win no awards for being particularly attractive or natural-looking, and they can make maintaining humidity a bit challenging.
+Artificial substrates win no awards for being particularly attractive or natural-looking, and they can make maintaining humidity a bit challenging.
 That being said, they are cheap and easy to replace or clean, making them a favorite for many keepers.
-Solid substrates should be spot cleaned daily, and paper towels should be replaced weekly.
+Solid substrates should be spot cleaned daily, and paper towels should be replaced at least weekly.